martinjrobins/diffsol/book/src/solving_the_problem.md

 The second way is to use the `set_stop_time` method on the `OdeSolverMethod` trait to stop the solver at a specific time, this will override the internal time step so that the solver stops at the specified time.
 Note that this can be less efficient if you wish to continue stepping forward after the specified time, as the solver will need to be re-initialised.
 The enum returned by `step` will indicate when the solver has stopped at the specified time.
+Once the solver has stopped at the specified time, you can get the current state of the solution using the `state` method on the solver, which returns an [`OdeSolverState`](https://docs.rs/diffsol/latest/diffsol/ode_solver/method/struct.OdeSolverState.html) struct.

 ```rust
 # use diffsol::OdeBuilder;